ckeditor/ckeditor5/docs/examples/experiments/mermaid.md

 ---
-category: cklabs
+category: experiments
 order: 20
 classes: main__content--no-toc
 toc: false
-meta-title: Mermaid-enabled editor
+meta-title: Flowcharts and diagrams in a Mermaid-enabled editor
+menu-title: Creating flowcharts and diagrams
 modified_at: 2023-05-26
 ---

-# Mermaid-enabled editor
+# Creating flowcharts and diagrams using Mermaid

 Mermaid is a JavaScript-based tool for creating flowcharts and diagram visualizations.
 It uses a Markdown-inspired syntax to create and dynamically modify flowcharts, Gantt diagrams, pie charts, graphs, mindmaps, and others.